-Looking for a SEN Job in Manchester?
-At Tradewind Recruitment, we offer a range of SEN Teaching Assistant jobs across Manchester and the surrounding areas.
+Looking for an SEN teaching role in Manchester?
+At Tradewind Recruitment, we offer a range of SEN Teaching jobs across Manchester and the surrounding areas.
 We provide both junior level and senior level roles in Schools, Academies, and Special Needs Schools.
-As a SEN Teacher, you’ll either be working in a mixed class or with challenged individuals in mainstream settings.
-Whatever your preferences, Tradewind Recruitment can help your find your perfect SEN Teaching/Teaching Assistant Job in Manchester.
+As an SEN Teacher, you’ll either be working in a mixed class or with challenged individuals in mainstream settings.
+Whatever your preferences, Tradewind Recruitment can help your find your perfect SEN Teaching job in Manchester.

-Whether you are already a SEN Teacher looking for a change, or you are just starting out as a SEN Teacher, we take the time to understand your needs and ensure that you understand what is expected of you.
-An ideal candidate for a SEN Teacher role possesses great levels of patience and skill, as well as a commitment to helping those who struggle socially and academically.
+Whether you are already an SEN Teacher looking for a change, or you are just starting out as an SEN Teacher, we take the time to understand your needs and ensure that you understand what is expected of you.
+An ideal candidate for an SEN Teacher role possesses great levels of patience and skill, as well as a commitment to helping those who struggle socially and academically.

 Depending on the job role and the school setting you are in, you could be helping a wide range of children who may be physically disabled, have sensory disabilities affecting their hearing or speech, be emotionally vulnerable, or have a learning difficulty such as Dyslexia, Autism or Global Delay.
 You will be helping these children with their everyday learning; these children might have difficulties with reading, writing and numeracy and the pupils can be as young as 5 years old.

 Children with learning difficulties will find it hard to understand and process information compared to other students; your job is to help them in the best way possible with catered techniques according to their learning style and ability.
 You will also need to manage their behaviour and encourage their social and emotional development.

 Job responsibilities of an SEN Teacher